extractions/setup-just/README.md

     just-version: '1.4.0'
 ```

-To avoid rate-limitting, the default Github token available to all actions, is
+To avoid rate-limiting, the default Github token available to all actions, is
 automatically used to authenticate calls to Github.
-To override it, set the environment
+To override it, set the
-variable `GITHUB_TOKEN`.
+environment variable `GITHUB_TOKEN` or pass the input `github-token`.

 ```yaml
 - uses: extractions/setup-just@v1